MAVA is staffed by a dedicated team in charge of implementing the foundation’s strategy and supporting our implementing partners.

 Nathalie joined MAVA from FIBA in December 2014 after the two foundations merged.
 Initially working as our Evaluation and Learning Officer, in 2017, she joined our Impact & Sustainability Unit (ISU).
 Multi-skilled, Nathalie divides her time between developing the ISU pillar supporting individuals (leadership and innovation) and our learnings.
 With a diploma in land use planning from the Université de Technologie de Compiègne in France, before joining the FIBA, Nathalie worked for consulting firm SOFRECO and conducted a technical mission in Namibia for the GEF-World Bank project ‘Namibian Coast Conservation and Management project’ (NACOMA).
 A French national, Nathalie enjoys making new discoveries, travelling, scuba-diving, cinema, cooking and video/photo editing.

 Charlène joined MAVA as Programme Officer in September 2020.
-She is supporting the Impact and Sustainability Unit in the smooth running and implementation of calls for proposals.
-She is also assisting with the administrative coordination of tasks, including an online training on scenario planning.
+Part of the Impact and Sustainability Unit, she manages the implementation of calls for proposals and the monitoring of awarded grants.
+Since April 2021, Charlène has also joined the Mediterranean Programme team and dedicates part of her time supervising and monitoring marine projects, orchestrating MAVA's participation in the GEF Small Grant Programme and producing an interactive map of projects developed in the Mediterranean.
+Lastly, Charlène supports the development and coordination of MAVA communication activities, including products developed around MAVA’s closing.
 Charlène holds a master’s degree in Economics and Communication and has an international experience as part of civil society organisations, knowing the realities of small NGOs as well as those of larger organisations and donors.
-Passionate about education outreach and marine conservation, Charlene is also a scuba diving instructor and currently dedicates her free time working as scientist coordinator for an upcoming non-profit conservation film on cetaceans.
+Charlene is also a scuba diving instructor and currently dedicates her free time working as scientist coordinator for an upcoming non-profit conservation film on cetaceans.

 Following a long-standing collaboration with the FIBA and MAVA, Benjamin has been a senior advisor to the Impact & Sustainability Unit since 2018 and works closely with the West Africa office to implement a conservation finance strategy in the region.
 Benjamin graduated in Political Sciences and holds a masters in environmental management.
 He specialized in conservation finance mechanisms and has been exploring new funding mechanisms to enhance conservation strategies/solutions for over 15 years.
 He has worked on several long-term funding strategies for national or regional park networks.
 He drafted the Guide for the elaboration of Simplified Business Plans for Protected Areas (2011 - FIBA, FFEM, AFD) and Innovating conservation finance in West Africa and the Mediterranean (2016 - MAVA).
 He has also conducted several studies for the creation of environmental funds.
 Benjamin has 2 young Franco-Italian children whom he introduces to the amazing discovery of nature.